 Guidance on protocol in respect of The High Sheriff of East Sussex

-The purpose of this note is to offer guidance on matters of precedence and ceremonial issues where the High Sheriff is invited in her official capacity and where a member of the Royal Family will not be in attendance nor HM Lord-Lieutenant.
+The purpose of this note is to offer guidance on matters of precedence and ceremonial issues where the High Sheriff is invited in his official capacity and where a member of the Royal Family will not be in attendance nor HM Lord-Lieutenant.

 2. The Sovereign’s Representative in the County of East Sussex and the City of Brighton & Hove